Needham B. Broughton: Involvement in public affairs

 In 1889 Broughton was appointed by the governor to the North Carolina Board of Agriculture.
 He served as chairman of its finance committee.
 Broughton ran on the Democratic Party's ticket in 1896 in the Wake County constituency for a seat in the North Carolina House of Representatives.
 He was defeated by incumbent James H. Young by a slim margin.
 In June 1900 he was nominated by the Democratic Party in a Wake County convention to the Wake County seat for the North Carolina Senate on the fourth ballot.
 He accepted the nomination to prevent it from being taken by an anti-prohibition candidate.
 His decision was made at the behest of fellow temperance supporter Josephus Daniels, who disliked the local Democratic political machine's pro-alcohol stance.
 Broughton's candidacy outraged the machine members, who, mindful of his popularity among white Christians, felt the issue of prohibition would divide their electoral support after the Democratic Party had only recently regained control of the state government.
 Daniels reached a compromise with the machine's leaders, whereby they would support Broughton if Daniels did not try to pass a prohibition bill through the legislature.
 Broughton was thus elected to the office, serving from 1901 until 1903.

-He did not seek reelection.
+When nominated for the state Senate, Broughton described how proud he was of the nomination and expressed confidence that “we are speedily coming to the day when white men and white men only will rule in North Carolina.”
+Once elected, Broughton joined Robert Nirwana Simms in nominating Furnifold Simmons, the architect of the Democrats’ White Supremacy Campaign, for the United States Senate.
+In separate speeches in the state House and Senate, Broughton praised Simmons for having “forever settled negroism in North Carolina” which Simms credited to the nominee’s ability to move “the Anglo-Saxon manhood of the state [to] the high and holy purpose to throw off forever the galling yoke of negro domination.”
+Broughton did not seek reelection.